 Print areas in Microsoft Excel are a good solution when you need to print some of the data in a file, but not all of it.
 But occasionally a print area has been set and is no longer correct.
-Use these steps to clear a print area from your Excel spreadsheet if you don’t need it anymore.
+Fortunately, you can use a similar process to remove a print area from your Excel spreadsheet if you don’t need it anymore.

 - Open your Excel file.

 - Select the Page Layout tab at the top of the window.

 - Click the Print Area button.

 - Choose the Clear Print Area option.

 Our article continues below with additional information on clearing the print area in Excel, including pictures of these steps.

 How to Stop Excel 2010 From Printing a Specified Print Area (Guide with Pictures)